Ceiku/automateme/README.md

 path_prefix=${pwd}

 ```
 They each have a structure like this, the top fields should be replaced, usually paswords and usernames but also some optional setting that have default values.
+The path default is always the current directory, which is handy for quick deployments.
 Instructions are presented for each stack individually, once this is complete the stack can be deployed with:

 `docker-compose up -d`